EdoEpi/Mannaiatore/README.md

 You can use a Microbit to change in real time the mode of the scale used during the improvisation.
 This mode works thanks to accelerometer of the microbit and the microbit.js library.

-1.Turn on the Bluetooth of your pc
+1.Turn on the Bluetooth of your pc.

-2.Press the button MICROBIT
+2.Press the MICROBIT button.

 3.Pair the microbit with your pc.